-Sean Cunningham, a managing director at ForgePoint Capital, examines the growing investment interest in cybersecurity, from services to software products ybersecurity is no longer an afterthought.
+Sean Cunningham, a managing director at ForgePoint Capital, examines the growing investment interest in cybersecurity, from services to software products

+CC The consumerization of security is another area of opportunity for investors. ybersecurity is no longer an afterthought.
 In the past it was considered a vertical market, but today it's needed across all business sectors, not just the technology industry.
 It has become a fundamental component of a company's infrastructure and therefore a mandatory investment for corporate enterprises, small and midsize businesses, as well as consumers.